 “It means what you’re thinking, too, Chris,” Allen chimes in, “but Gary’s right, she’s pissed.”
 I watch her come from the kitchen and place various dishes on the dining table and some on the breakfast bar then disappear back into the kitchen.
 God, she looks so hot with her little ass twitching in that dress.

 When we bring the rest of the meal out to the table, I can’t take my eyes off of her.
 I don’t care who sees me staring—I want her now!
-I sit down quickly, so that no one was able to see the out-of-control erection that is likely to tip the table by itself if I make any sudden moves.
+I sit down quickly, so that no one is able to see the out-of-control erection that’s likely to tip the table by itself if I make any sudden moves.
 Maxine teases me about wearing Ana’s lipstick and I realize that I hadn’t cleaned my face from our kiss in the kitchen.

 “What are you thinking about, Boss?”
 Jason silently breaks my train of thought.